yjfnyc/react-color-selector/README.md

 # React Color Selector
-Try to emulate the functionality of [HTML Color Picker](https://www.w3schools.com/colors/colors_picker.asp ) with an REACT implementation.
+Try to emulate the functionality of [HTML Color Picker](https://www.w3schools.com/colors/colors_picker.asp ) with a REACT implementation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).